nameisjayant/flutter-in-compose/README.md

 ## Introduction

-The main motive of this library is to build flutter widgets in compose.
+A library which builds flutter widgets and custom ui's in compose 😍

 ## Setup